Last updated: 2013-02-05

 In addition, here is a list of HTML validators, as the first step to accessibility is to have clean HTML and CSS:

 Testing for 508 Compliance and accessibility means more than running it through the validators.
 It also requires manual testing using a screen reader.
 The industry standard is JAWS.
 However, there are a few other free/open-source alternatives:

 Links to more accessibility resources:

 - Creating Accesible Tables:

 - Webcredible: A great online resource for accessibility as well as user experience design

-If you have other online resources that you find valuable, please send me an e-mail with the link and I will add it to this page.
+If you have other online resources that you find valuable, please get in touch with me with the link and I will add it to this page.